jaredsmorgan/fieldwork-flashcards/README.md

 ## Unsolved Issues and Ideas for the Future

 Despite taking the extra steps to pull images from a better source, they are not perfect.
-While the roadkill is gone, some cards depict skulls/skeletons, or preserved species.
+While the roadkill is gone, some cards depict skulls/skeletons, or preserved specimens.
 Identifying species this way is still very common for wildlife biology students, but it's not really what I was going for.
 Additionally, each image is so different in size that some are cropped strangely when they are applied to the card.
 In the future I'd like to be able to address these issues to improve the usability of this game.

 My JavaScript code could not be considered very DRY in its current state.
 The code that initially generates the cards for study mode is repeated to generate quiz mode, with minor changes to generate input fields instead of `<dd>` elements.
 In the future, I'd like to be able to implement this in a different way, so that my code is DRYer and makes fewer API requests, which would reduce loading time.

-In the future I'd also like to be able to add decks for more taxa to include marine species and insects/arachnids.
+In the future I'd also like to be able to add decks for more taxa to include marine species and insects/arachnids, and add a feature that allows users to create their own cards.